Clarity SaaS Upgrade

 - Have users try out the new version and give feedback

-- Create a migration plan and post-Production upgrade checklist that:
+- Create a migration plan and post-production upgrade checklist

-- Lists all updates/actions performed during the Non-Production for implementation post the Production upgrade
+- List all updates done in Non-Production for implementation post the Production upgrade

-- Identifies any testing or validation that needs to be done post the Production upgrade
+- Identify any testing or validation that needs to be done post the Production upgrade

 - Training and Change Management